brian220/Copy-Folders/README.md

-# Little_copy_file_tool
+# Copy Folders
-This is a little tool written by python, it's used when you want to copy many files from multiple folders.
+Copy Folders is a little tool written by python, it's used when you want to copy many files from multiple folders.
 **Copy Folders.exe** can run under Windows.Following is the introduction of the tool.

 First, after you run **Copy Folders.exe** choose the source folders and destination folders, click the "+".